Subscription Modal Banner

 Here are the holiday pay computation rules that apply to the following special non-working days:

-The no work, no pay rule applies when you don't report for work on a special non-working day, unless your employer has a policy or collective bargaining agreement (CBA) that requires payment on such a holiday.
+The no work, no pay rule applies when you don't report for work on special non-working days such as the February 25 holiday in the Philippines, unless your employer has a policy or collective bargaining agreement (CBA) that requires payment on such a holiday.

 Here's the special non-working holiday pay computation: